otomad/OtomadHelper/README.md

 	3. If you see the "Unlock" button or checkbox, click or check it.
 	4. Click OK button and you're done.
 4. Open the Vegas Pro to launch it.
 Select menu *Tools > Scripting > Otomad Helper* to open.

+> Note: If you need to use the full feature of Datamosh, you need to install the Datamosh extension pack.

 ### **Attention**
 Vegas Pro 13+ supported.